egcode/ios-debug/README.md

 ## *Calling methods with breakpoints inside LLDB*

 If we run method with breakpoint from lldb, breakpoint will be ignored.
 To include breakpoints inside lldb we hit command `expr -i false -- someMethodWithBreakpoint()`
+<br><br>

 <img src="images/16.png" width="900">
 <br><br>